Reservoir Computing Approach to Quantum State Measurement: Reservoir processing of quantum measurement

 \subsection{Reservoir Dynamics and Classification Fidelity}

 The response of a representative $K=5$ node RC to a quantum readout signal from the dispersive system is depicted in Fig.~\ref{fig:claDyn}.
-Here (and in Fig~\ref{fig:claFD} to follow) the RC has hyperparameters $\gamma = 0.35\kappa$, $\alpha = 1.9$, $\bar{\Lambda} = 5\times 10^{-2}$, and $\mu = 5$.
-The RC is driven with measurement signals $u(t) = J^{(q)}(t)$ with a total measurement time $\tau_M = 10/\kappa$ and has previously been trained with $Q=40$ total signals (recall that this is $M=10$ samples for the four states) to optimize $\{\mathbf{W}_o, \boldsymbol\phi \}$.
-On the left we show one such noisy signal for an unknown (to the RC) quantum state $\ket{\psi(0)}=\ket{11}$.
+Here (and in Fig.~\ref{fig:claFD} to follow) the RC has hyperparameters $\gamma = 0.7\kappa$, $\alpha = 1.9$, $\bar{\Lambda} = 5\times 10^{-2}$, and $\mu = 5$.
+The RC is driven with measurement signals $u(t) = J^{(q)}(t)$ with a total measurement time $\tau_m = 10/\kappa$ and has previously been trained with $Q=40$ readout signals (recall that this is $M=10$ samples for the four states) to optimize $\{\bm{W}_o, \bm{\phi} \}$.
+In Fig.~\ref{fig:claDyn}(a) we show one such noisy signal for an unknown (to the RC) quantum state $\ket{\psi(0)}=\ket{11}$.
 Once the readout drive is turned on, the noisy input $u(t)$ acquires a non-zero mean.
-This drives the network away from its rest state $\bm{x}=0$ to a non-trivial state in its phase space, as can be seen via the $\bm{x}^{\bm{\phi}}$ trajectories in the central plot.
-Real time classification is performed by reading out each node continuously: the output ${P}^{(q)}_z(t)$ are shown in the right plot.
-After only $t=3/\kappa$, a timescale shorter than that over which the cavity reaches steady state (see Fig.~\ref{fig:filterDyn}), ${P}^{(q)}_{11}>0.5$, and the RC thus has quickly and correctly classified this sample quantum state.
+This drives the network away from its rest state $\bm{x}=0$ to a non-trivial state in its phase space, as can be seen via the $\bm{x}^{\bm{\phi}}$ trajectories in \ref{fig:claDyn}(b).
+Real time classification is performed by reading out each node continuously: the output ${P}^{(q)}_z(t)$ are shown in \ref{fig:claDyn}(c).
+After only $t=3/\kappa$, a timescale shorter than that over which the cavity reaches steady state (see Fig.~\ref{fig:filterDyn}(a)), ${P}^{(q)}_{11}>0.5$, and the RC thus has quickly and correctly classified this sample quantum state.
 The low measurement SNR while the cavity is being populated is responsible for the RC initially not distinguishing $\ket{10}$ and $\ket{11}$, with ${P}^{(q)}_{10}\sim{P}^{(q)}_{11}$.
-The true quantum state $|c^{(q)}_z(t)|^2= \text{tr} (\hat{\rho} (t) | z \rangle \langle z| )$ is also depicted, and we see that the RC classification ${P}^{(q)}_{11}(t)$ is robust to the significant probability amplitude fluctuations, where the system almost jumps to the state $\ket{01}$ for this specific trajectory, but ${P}^{(q)}_{11}$ remains saturated.
+The true quantum state $|c^{(q)}_z(t)|^2= {\rm tr} \{\hat{\rho} (t)\ketbra{z}{z} \}$ is also depicted, and we see that the RC classification ${P}^{(q)}_{11}(t)$ is robust to the significant probability amplitude fluctuations: the system almost jumps to the state $\ket{01}$ for this specific trajectory, but ${P}^{(q)}_{11}$ remains saturated.